charlottebrf/SinatraTutorialLynda/README.md

 ```

 The second one will actually show the time, but this way we can include all sorts of Ruby code in our HTML file.

+## Template variables
+- Several types of variables, scope
+- local and instance (@) are the most often used, scope is the big difference